AWS Bedrock Guide 2026 — Managed LLM API for Production GenAI

 AWS Bedrock is the answer to this.
 It is a managed service that runs foundation model inference entirely within the AWS boundary: VPC endpoints, IAM-based authentication, CloudTrail logging, and the ability to provision throughput.
 It adds a managed RAG layer (Knowledge Bases for Amazon Bedrock), a managed agent orchestration layer (Amazon Bedrock Agents), and guardrails for content filtering and safety.

 The model catalog includes Claude (Anthropic), Titan (Amazon), Llama (Meta), Mistral, Cohere, and AI21 Labs models — available through a unified API regardless of the underlying provider.
+This guide is a deep dive into Bedrock specifically — for a side-by-side comparison of all three major platforms, see our Cloud AI Platforms guide.

 The AWS Organization Context